LunaAmora/4orth/README.md

 ### Status

-4orth is not feature complete with the current open version of Porth and Wasm-4 yet.
+4orth is not feature complete with the current open version of Porth.
 The current set of features not supported consists of:

-- Int64 (all integers are treated as Int32, if an overflow occurs on const evaluation, the .wat file will contain an error)
+- Int64 (all numbers are treated as unsigned int 32, if an overflow occurs on const evaluation, the .wat file will contain an error)
 - Negative numbers
-- Floats

 ### Changes

-4orth implements some features not available in Porth to facilitate Wasm-4 integration:
+4orth implements some temporary features not available in Porth to facilitate Wasm-4 integration:

 - Xor Intrinsic
+- Bit shift support in const evaluation
+- Null terminated string support in const evaluation (c style strings)
 - Hexadecimal numbers (as `0x` format on numbers, and as `\\` plus 2 digits on strings)

-- Bit shift support in const evaluation
-- Null terminated string support in const evaluation
-- Baked in random number generator (will be removed once there is float and int64 support).
+- Baked in random number generator (will be removed once there is int64 support).
 ```porth
 inline proc rnd-coord -- int int in 20 rnd 20 rnd end
 ```